POST

 Forking from a starter

-You can use git to easily setup origin and upstream remotes.
+You can use `git` to easily setup `origin` and `upstream` remotes.

-git clone git@github.com:user/starter.git project && cd project
+git clone git@github.com:user/starter.git project && cd project git remote add upstream git@github.com:user/starter.git git remote set-url origin git@github.com:user/project.git

 origin